 Cats make a lot of different noises.
-They meow, they purr, they’ll make high pitched chattering noises to name a few.
-But what do they mean?
+They meow, they purr, they’ll make high pitched chattering noises, just to name a few.
+But what do those noises mean?

 - Growling, hissing, spitting: stay away!
 Back off—this cat is not happy.

-Caterwauling: A very loud, deep sound that cats can make when they’re feeling threatened by other cats.
-It’s also a common sound for deaf cats, but it doesn’t necessarily mean they feel threatened.
+- Caterwauling: A very loud, deep sound that cats can make when they’re feeling threatened by other cats.
+It’s also a common sound for deaf cats, but it doesn’t necessarily mean they feel threatened in those cases.

-There are a lot of different signs and clues your cat can tell you with their body language and voice but at the end of the day, cats are as unique with individual personalities as people.
+There are a lot of different signs and clues your cat can give you with their body language and voice, but at the end of the day cats have individual personalities and are unique as humans are.